iotaledger/stronghold.rs/communication/README.md

-# Stronghold Communication
+## Stronghold Communication

-This library enables strongholds on different devices and in different networks to communicate with each other.
+This library enables Strongholds on different devices and in different networks to communicate with each other.
 The main basis for its functionality is the [rust-libp2p](https://github.com/libp2p/rust-libp2p) library, which is a system of protocols, specifications and libraries that enable the development of peer-to-peer network applications (https://libp2p.io/).

-## Network Behaviour and Swarm
+### Network Behaviour and Swarm

 **module behaviour.rs:**